uwedaeumler/qr-code-scanner/README.md

 On the Example Image version 1.1.1 (used in this manual) Node-Red is already preinstalled and autostart is enabled.
 To access it, open a browser on your PC connected to the IOT2050 and open the URL `http://<IP of the IOT2050>:1880/`.

-Download the ready-made JSON-FIle: [qr-code-flow.json](qr-code-flow.json)
+Download the ready-made JSON-File: [qr-code-flow.json](src/qr-code-flow.json)

 Import the flow and press the "deploy-button":